R3MODAS/Spicy-Pricey-Food-Delivery-App/README.md

 Check out the hosted version of Spicy Pricey at [https://spicy-pricey-food-delivery.vercel.app](https://spicy-pricey-food-delivery.vercel.app).

+## Swiggy Backend Api Cors Bypass
+I had to bypass the cors issue to use the swiggy api without any issues by just creating a proxy middleware [https://github.com/R3MODAS/Food-Delivery-Cors](https://github.com/R3MODAS/Food-Delivery-Cors)

 ## Features

 - **User Authentication**: Securely log in with Firebase authentication.